Royal Canadian Mint: Bullion products and refinery

 The mint produces and markets a family of high-purity gold, silver, palladium, and platinum maple leaf bullion coins, wafers, and bars for the investment market as well as gold and silver granules for the jewellery industry and industrial applications.
 The mint also provides Canadian and foreign customers with gold and silver processing, including refining, assaying, and secure storage.

 Additionally, the Royal Canadian Mint operates a technically advanced refinery in which it refines precious metals from a variety of sources, including primary producers, industry, recyclers, and financial institutions.
 The mint refines raw gold to 995 fine through the Miller chlorination process.
 The gold is then cast into anodes for electrolytic purification to 9999 fine using the Wohlwill process.

 The Royal Canadian Mint's bullion coin program consists of gold, silver, platinum and palladium maple leaf coins, as well as other products, such as MapleGrams.
-The Royal Canadian Mint's 1-ounce gold maple leaf coin was launched in 1979, and the 1-ounce silver maple leaf and 1-ounce platinum maple leaf coins were launched in 1988.
+The Royal Canadian Mint's 1 ozt gold maple leaf coin was launched in 1979, and the 1 ozt silver maple leaf and 1 ozt platinum maple leaf coins were launched in 1988.

 In May 2007, the mint produced the world's first and only 99.999% pure gold maple leaf bullion (GML) coins.
 Offered in limited-edition 1 ozt gold bullion coins, three series of these special GML coins were produced (2007, 2008, 2009) in addition to the 99.99% pure GML coin, which is produced on demand.
 A 100 kg version of the 99.999% pure GML coin was produced as a promotional tool and was later sold as a product when interested buyers came forward.